shan-weiqiang/shan-weiqiang.github.io/_drafts/2024-06-09-the-mapping-design-pattern-in-computer-systems.md

 - physical memory can be mapped to multi logical/virtual memory, thus shared by them
 - logical/virtual memory is continuous, while the actual storage in physical memory is not.
 This is a huge advantage, since physical memory unit might be corrupted.
 With the help of mapping table, the corrupted memory unit can be remapped to a good one and the logical memory need not to know anything about it

+It is indeed true that：

+> "We can solve any problem by introducing an extra level of indirection."